Health Insurance for Visa & Residence Permit Holders

 No matter whether you are staying abroad for a long term or only for a short break – do not forget that health insurance is compulsory for the whole population in Germany.

-This travel insurance is the perfect solution for getting your visa easily accepted and enter Germany.
+This expat health insurance is the perfect solution for getting your visa easily accepted and enter Germany.

-Can I use this health insurance for visa application?
+Can I use this health insurance for my visa application?

-Yes. this travel health insurance meets all requirements for German visa application.
+Yes. this expat health insurance meets all requirements for a German visa application.

 Can I apply for a residence permit while in Germany or stay in the country long-term?

 No!
-Travel insurances are a good option for your short-term stay in the country, but not for obtaining a residence permit at the aliens office (Ausländerbehörde) in Germany as they are not compliant with §257 SGB V, §61(6) SGB XI.
+Expat insurances are a good option for your short-term stay in the country, but not for obtaining a residence permit at the aliens’ office (Ausländerbehörde) in Germany as they are not compliant with §257 SGB V, §61(6) SGB XI.

-B-Protected Germany is a fully licensed, independent & experienced health insurance broker offering customer-friendly and personalized advice on every aspect of the German health coverage.
+BProtected is a fully licensed, independent & experienced health insurance broker offering customer-friendly and personalized advice on every aspect of German health coverage.
 They can help you find the option that best fits your budget and meets your needs.